waigani/GoOracle/README.md

 referrers   show all refs to entity denoted by selected identifier
 ```

 Press `return`/`enter` and the output will be displayed in a new tab.
-Note that some queries may be slow and others may simply not work due to the underlying limitations of the oracle tool.

 Install
 -------